Q: What is the first thing that you should check when problems occur with your two-way radios?

 Q: What’s the difference between UHF and VHF?

-A: UHF radios are designed to work in urban environments and indoors, whereas VHF radios are designed for outdoor, rural environments.
+A: UHF or Ultra High Frequency radios are designed to work in urban environments and indoors, whereas VHF or Very High Frequency radios are designed for outdoor, rural environments.

 Q: How can the new radios “talk” to my old radios?

-A: There are several options: send in one of your existing radios or provide us with a list of your frequencies.
+A: When placing an order, you can send us one of your existing radios or provide us with a list of the frequencies you use.
 Two Way Direct will program your new radios free of charge.

 Q: Can a VHF radio work with a UHF radio?

 A: No. VHF radios operate in the 30-300 MHz range, and UHF radios operate in the 300-600 MHz range.
-Since radios need to operate on the same frequency in order to talk to each other, it is impossible to match a frequency in the 30-300 MHz range with something in the 300-600 MHz range, and vice versa, thus making it impossible for a VHF radio to work with a UHF radio.
+Since radios need to operate on the same frequency in order to talk to each other, it is impossible to match a frequency in the 30-300 MHz range with something in the 300-600 MHz range, and vice versa.
+So unfortunately it is impossible for a VHF radio to work with a UHF radio.

 Q: What do I do if my radio needs repairs, or my accessory is under warranty and defective?

-A: Call us to do a quick, simple evaluation over the phone; it might be something simple that won’t require you to send it in.
+A: Call us to do a quick, simple evaluation over the phone.
+Your issue might be something simple that won’t require you to send your device to us.
 Otherwise, if we are unsuccessful, you may send it in to be repaired.